 WEC, Weed Right-of-Way—To perform custom application of pesticides for the control of plants, whether woody or herbaceous, to industrial sites and rights-of-way such as, but not limited to, highways, transmission lines, drainage ditches, etc. Order PB 1706 Weed Right-Of-Way.

 WDO, Wood Destroying Organisms—To perform custom application of pesticides for termites, various wood borers, carpenter bees, carpenter ants and decay without regard to the type or use of structure involved.
 Order PB 1703, Wood Destroying Organisms.
 Check this out: WDO specimen review

 SPC, Special—Must go before the board to explain application.

-NOTE: Information concerning Tennessee’s Laws and Regulations will be reviewed on exams
+NOTE: Information concerning Tennessee’s Laws and Regulations will be included on exams

 - No cell phones nor electronic devices will be allowed

 - Prepare for exam using the licensing category manual and a copy of Tennessee’s Laws and Regulations